nadifwahdi/lab42/README.md

 * Web-based interface for writing task evaluation
 * Uses GPT (or fallback LLMs) to provide structured feedback
-* Built with FastAPI and Tailwind UI
+* Built with FastAPI and Streamlit

 ## 🔁 Shared Packages